ongqingyee/esm-forced-om2/README.md

 #### Runoff and calving forcing

-Runoff: extract ```friver``` variable from ESM ocean output and interpolate to JRA grid
+* Runoff: extract ```friver``` variable from ESM ocean output and interpolate to JRA grid
-Calving: blank forcing file with same dimensions as JRA
+* Calving: blank forcing file with same dimensions as JRA

+#### Remapping UM to MOM

+Documentation for generating remapping files in progress.

 #### Mapping of JRA55-do variables to UM atmospheric variables